Fallas: Events during Fallas

+Opening Night (La Crida)

+Held on the last Sunday of February, La Crida is held in the evening at the Torres de Serranos, one of the historical gateways to the city.
+Preceded by a fireworks display and a son et lumierie show, the city's mayor presents the keys to the Fallera Major and her princess, and after their addresses formally declaring the commencement of the festivities, the Himne de l'Exposició and Marcha Real are played by the city band to mark the formal start of the festivity season.

 La Despertà

 Each day of Falles begins at 8:00 am with La Despertà ("the wake-up call").
 Brass bands appear from the casals and begin to march down every street playing lively music.
 Close behind them are the fallers, throwing large firecrackers in the street as they go.

 La Mascletà

-The Mascletà, an explosive barrage of coordinated firecracker and fireworks displays, takes place at 2:00 pm every day of the festival; the main event is the municipal Mascletà in the Plaça de l'Ajuntament where the pyrotechnicians compete for the honour of providing the final Mascletà of the festes (on 19 March).
-At 2:00 pm the clock chimes and the Fallera Major, dressed in her fallera finery, will call from the balcony of City Hall, Senyor/a pirotècnic/a, pot començar la mascletà! ("Mr./Ms. Pyrotechnic, you may commence the Mascletà!"), and the Mascletà begins.
+The Mascletà, an explosive barrage of coordinated firecracker and fireworks displays, takes place at 2:00 pm from March 1 to 19 (including the festival proper); the main event is the municipal Mascletà in the Plaça de l'Ajuntament where the pyrotechnicians compete for the honour of providing the final Mascletà of the festes (on 19 March).
+At 2:00 pm the clock chimes and the Fallera Major, dressed in her fallera finery, will call from the balcony of City Hall, Senyor/a pirotècnic/a, pot començar la mascletà! ("Mr./Ms. Pyrotechnic, the Mascletà may commence!"), and the Mascletà begins.

 The Mascletà is almost unique to the Valencian Community, and very popular with the Valencian people.
 Smaller neighbourhoods often hold their own mascletà for saints' days, weddings and other celebrations.

 A nighttime variant runs in the evening hours by the same pyrotechnicans that were present in the afternoon.
 In some days, women pyrotechnicians are selected to compete.
 The event is televised regionwide.